 We use the information you provide primarily for the provision of legal services to you and for related purposes, including updating and enhancing client records, practice management, statutory returns, and legal and regulatory compliance.

-Our use of that information is subject to your instructions, the Data Protection Act 1998 and GDPR (General Data Protection Regulations) and our duty of confidentiality.
+Our use of that information is subject to your instructions, the Data Protection Act 2018 and UK GDPR (General Data Protection Regulations) and our duty of confidentiality.
 Please note that our work for you may require us to give information to third parties such as expert witnesses and other professional advisers.
 You have a right of access under data protection legislation to certain personal data that we hold about you.
 For further information please refer to the firm’s Privacy Notice.

 Financial Services – Investment & Insurance